-Examples of behavior that could be sexual harassment:
+Examples of behavior that could be sexual harassment if sufficiently severe/pervasive and/or objectively offensive and unwelcome:

 - Unwelcomed sexual flirtation, advances or propositions of sexual activities. - Asking about someone else's personal, social or sexual life or about their sexual fantasies, preferences or history. - Discussing your own personal sexual fantasies, preferences or history. - Repeatedly asking for a date from a person who is not interested. - Whistles, cat calls or insulting sounds. - Sexually suggestive jokes, innuendoes or turning discussions into sexual topics.